yishn/Spirit/README.md

 ### Diashow

 You can turn consecutive photos into a diashow.
 First, think of a unique diashow id.
 Then choose a selection of consecutive photos, say `photo02.jpg`, `photo03.jpg`, `photo04.jpg`.
 Just add `.{diashow id}` just before the file extension, e.g. `photo02.dia01.jpg`, `photo03.dia01.jpg`, `photo04.dia01.jpg`.
+You want to make sure that every photo in a diashow has the same height.

 ## Third Party Libraries